ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 Additionally, we could use [a setup ceremony](https://zokrates.github.io/toolbox/trusted_setup.html#initializing-a-phase-2-ceremony).
 The advantage of a setup ceremony is that you need either the entropy or some intermediate result from each participant to cheat on the zero-knowlege proof.
 If at least one ceremony participant is honest and deletes that information, the zero-knowledge proofs are safe from certain attacks.
 However, there is *no mechanism* to verify that information has been deleted from everywhere.
 If zero-knowledge proofs are critically important, you want to participate in the setup ceremony.

 Here we rely on [perpetual powers of tau](https://github.com/privacy-scaling-explorations/perpetualpowersoftau), which had dozens of participants.
 It is probably safe enough, and much simpler.
+We also don't add entropy to the during key creation, which makes it easier for users to [verify the zero-knowledge configuration](#user-verify-zero-trust).

 ### Where to verify {#where-verification}

+We can verify the zero-knowledge proofs either on-chain (which costs gas) or in the client (using [`verify`](https://zokrates.github.io/toolbox/zokrates_js.html#verifyverificationkey-proof)).
+I chose the first, because this lets you [verify the verifier](#user-verify-zero-trust) once and then trust that if doesn't change as long as the contract address for it stays the same.
+If verification was done on the client, you'd have to verify the code you receive each time you download the client.

+Also, while this game is single player, a lot of blockchain games are multi-player.
+On-chain verification means you only verify the zero-knowledge proof once.
+Doing it in the client would require each client to verify independently.

 ### Flatten the map in TypeScript or Zokrates? {#where-flatten}

+In general, when processing can be done either in TypeScript or Zokrates, it is better to do it TypeScript, which is a lot faster, and does not require zero-knowledge proofs.
+This is the reason, for example, that the

 ### Where to store maps {#where-store-maps}